dhis2/dhis2-docs/src/commonmark/en/content/common/submitting-a-doc-fix.md

   > You may notice the button near the top right that says "Branch: **master**".
 This indicates that we are looking at the documents for the master branch (i.e. the documentation for the very latest version of DHIS 2).
   If we wanted to edit the document for, say, version 2.29 instead, then we would use that button to select branch 2.29!
+  (_2.29 is the earliest version supported in this markdown format_).

   a.
 In this case, the chapter we want is in the User Manual so we open the `dhis2_user_manual_en_INDEX.md` index file: